Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Nonconvex PhaseCut and its landscape

 \section{Nonconvex PhaseCut and its landscape}

-In this section, we develop and analyze a nonconvex variant of the PhaseCut approach of \cite{Waldspurger2015}.
+In this section, we develop and analyze a smooth reformulation of the nonsmooth problem \eqref{eq:opt_ncvx_sqrt} (which is a regularized version of \eqref{eq:unreg_gen_sqrt}) as a smooth \emph{synchronization} problem over spheres.
+This is a nonconvex variant of the PhaseCut approach of \cite{Waldspurger2015}.
+This formulation allows us to avoid any issues with nonsmoothness, and it links our problem to the deep mathematical theory of synchronization problems.

 We only consider the case of rank-1 measurements, that is, $A_i = f_i f_i^*$ for $f_1, \dots, f_n \in \F^d$.
 The concepts can be extended to more general (higher-rank) PSD measurement matrices, but the notation and analysis become far more complicated, so we omit this generalization.

 Recall the notation for this case from \Cref{sec:intro}.
 In the case of ordinary phase retrieval where $Z_* = x_* x_*^*$ for some vector $x_* \in \F^d$, we have

 where, again,

 The least-squares estimator is \eqref{eq:unreg_pr_sqrt} (which is also \eqref{eq:opt_ncvx_sqrt} with $p = 1$ and $\lambda = 0$), which we can write compactly as